of graduate employers say relevant experience is essential to getting a job with them

 You will have the opportunity to explore, analyse and assess the creative processes which contribute to the production of events and innovative event management.
 You will learn how to pitch a creative and effective bid to win a contract by using a range of communication tools to develop new concepts and techniques.

 International Research Project

-You will conduct primary research within hospitality, tourism or events, taking in the wider issues within an international environment.
+You will conduct primary research within the hospitality, tourism and events industry, taking in the wider issues within an international environment.
 You will learn transferable skills by planning your research methodology, implementation, findings and analysis, as well as reflecting on the success of your research project overall.

 Event Crisis Strategy

 You will critique and adopt crisis management techniques and consider their role in events management strategy based on a variety of scenarios.
 This will enable you to compile your own crisis strategy and explore crisis prevention and approaches to recovery.